valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 * **chinook** - albums and artists
 * **classicmodels** - customers and orders

-Launch configurations have been pre-created, then re-execute the Admin app as above.
+Launch configurations have been pre-created, then re-execute the Admin app as above.<br><br>

 > Next, try it on your own databases: if you have a database, you can have an API and an Admin app in minutes.